-DELIVERY OF PSHEE
+DELIVERY OF PSHE

-Weekly PSHEE sessions
+Weekly PSHE sessions

 In each session the pupils work through a range of theme-based activities within their age group.
-Form tutors, staff with specialist knowledge and external speakers are responsible for leading PSHEE sessions.
+Form tutors, staff with specialist knowledge and external speakers are responsible for leading PSHE sessions.
 The School Nurse is a vital member of the PSHEE team and all external speakers are appropriately vetted.
-We follow the curriculum produced by the www.pshe-association.org.uk/ which is split into 3 termly themes.
+The curriculum is structured around the three key themes listed below and are equally split across the academic year.

 - 1. Health & Wellbeing

 - 2. Living in the Wider World

-- 3. Relationships and Sex Education (RSE)
+- 3. Relationships and Sex Education (RSE).
+Please see the RSE policy for more information.